 Social Media Marketing

-Like content marketing, social media is an unbelievably wide-ranging area with so many platforms at your disposal.
-You must keep in mind that not all will be perfectly suitable for your industry so it is important to divide your time investment to each one accordingly.
+You must keep in mind that not all channels will be perfectly suitable for your industry and niche, so it is important to divide your time investment to each one accordingly.
 Understanding the nature of each social community is vital and often comes from experience and personal use.

-There is much debate around the effectiveness of social media marketing for B2B companies as it is very strongly linked to consumerism.
-But of course, LinkedIn itself is a database for professionals so it should come as no surprise that it is a leading social media source for B2B lead source.
+LinkedIn itself is a database for professionals so it should come as no surprise that it is a leading social media source for B2B leads.

 There are many ways to get active on LinkedIn, which will include sharing relevant industry articles and news, interacting with other businesses and business leaders, connecting with new people and joining groups which could open doors to new leads and information.